mliza/HAOT/docs/source/user_guide/usage.rst

 .. code:: python

    from haot import aerodynamics
    from haot import optics
-   from haot import quantum_mechanics from haot import constants from haot import conversions
+   from haot import quantum_mechanics from haot import coordinates from haot import constants from haot import conversions